marines413/galxe-docs/doc-guides/1-dashboard-tutorial/step-2-curate-credentials.md

 ![](assets/evm-address.png)

-💡The user can see and select all credentials from any user while creating the space campaign, but on the “Curated Credentials” page, the user can only see and edit their own created credential list.
+💡 The user can see and select all credentials from any user while creating the space campaign, but on the “Curated Credentials” page, the user can only see and edit their own created credential list.

 ### Credential Source

-Under Credential Source, select the relevant type for your project.
+Under Credential Source, select the relevant type:

 ![](assets/credentialsource.png)